kubernetes-sigs/gateway-api/site-src/implementations.md

 advanced routing, multi-cluster load balancing and more.
 See the docs to deploy [private or public Gateways][gke-gateway-deploy] and also [multi-cluster Gateways][gke-multi-cluster-gateway].

+The GKE Gateway controller passes all the core Gateway API conformance tests in the v1.1.0 release for the GATEWAY_HTTP conformance profile except `HTTPRouteHostnameIntersection`.

 [gke]:https://cloud.google.com/kubernetes-engine
 [gke-gateway]:https://cloud.google.com/kubernetes-engine/docs/concepts/gateway-api